 This exercise is the first part of the training for exploring the subconscious mind.
 We’ll summarize here.
 It works best following four steps:

 1 Document.
 Use a journal.
 Don’t start without having paper and pen ready to document because things can go fast when you open up the subconscious mind.
 When you write, you slow things down, and this is helpful.
 Slowing down the pace will make sure you miss nothing important.
 You’ll want to document the memories, the feelings, and connections to other memories.
-You don’t have to write full sentences, just the key points, words, etc.
+You don’t have to write complete sentences, just the key points, words, etc.

 2 Find positive memories.
 Limit your time in the exploration phase.
 We recommend 15 to 20 minutes for this part.
 There’s a lot of ground to cover, so don’t do too much in one round.
-We think of it like eating an elephant.
+We think of it as eating an elephant.
 How do you eat an elephant?
 You eat an elephant one bite at a time.
 If you follow the guidelines for the time limits, you’ll get the most out of the exercise.

 3 Expanding and exploring memories.
 We recommend spending at least 15 minutes on this part of the exercise.
 It seems hard at first because you may not have all your senses engaged in the memory.
 But once you do this exercise a few times, you find your memories often have many connections hidden in the details and references to other memories.
 Don’t explore the relationships yet.
 Keep expanding the memory in as many directions forward and backward.
 As a side note, learning to base relationships on healthy spiritual energy rather than superficial and temporary conditions will bring long-lasting enjoyment, and this exercise may hold the key.

 Step One ― Document Findings